-Relational Algebra is a procedural query language which is a collection of operations to manipulate relations.
-It consists of a set of such operations that take one or more relations as input and produce a new relation as their result.
+Relational Algebra is a procedural query language that is a collection of operations to manipulate relations.
+It consists of a set of such operations that take one or more relations as input and produce a new relation as well as their result.

-Relational Algebraic Operations can be divided into two major parts :
+Relational Algebra Operations can be divided into two major parts :

-Relational-Oriented Operations can classified into three major parts :
+Relational-Oriented Operations can be classified into three major parts :

-1. Select (σ) : The select operation extracts specific tuples from a relation.
+The select operation extracts specific tuples from a relation.
 The select operation to be a filter that keeps only those tuples that satisfy a qualifying condition.
-Selection is denoted by lower greek letter sigma (σ).
+Selection is denoted by the lower greek letter sigma (σ).

-2. Project (π) : The project operation is a unary operation which extracts attributes (columns) from a relation.
+The project operation is a unary operation that extracts attributes (columns) from a relation.
 If we are interested in only certain specific attributes of a relation, we use the project operation to project the relation over these attributes only.
-Projection is denoted by greek letter pi (π).
+Projection is denoted by the Greek letter pi (π).

-3. Join : The join operator allows to combine two relations to form a single new relation.
+The join operator allows to a combination of two relations to form a single new relation.
 The tuples from the operand relations that participate in the operation and contribute to the result are related.
-The join operation allows the processing of relationship existing between the operand relations.
+The join operation allows the processing of relationships existing between the operand relations.

 Different Types of join:

-(i) Equi join : When two tables are joined together using equality of values in one or more columns, then it is called an Equi Join.
-In equi join, the comparison operator ‘=’ is only used this symbol.
-The result of an equi join will always have one or more pairs of attributes that have identical values in every tuple.
+When two tables are joined together using equality of values in one or more columns, then it is called an Equi Join.
+In equi-join, the comparison operator ‘=’ is only used this symbol.
+As a result of an equi-join will always have one or more pairs of attributes that have identical values in every tuple.

-(iii) Natural join : In the natural join, the comparison operator is always the equality operator ‘=’ but only the equi join contains two identical columns from the relation being joined.
-An equi join with one of the two identical columns eliminated that is called a Natural join.
+In the natural join, the comparison operator is always the equality operator ‘=’ but only the equijoin contains two identical columns from the relation being joined.
+An equi-join with one of the two identical columns are eliminated which is called a Natural join.
 In Natural join, It will also give a new table that does not have any duplicate columns.

-Set-Oriented Operations can classified into four major parts :
+Set-Oriented Operations can be classified into four major parts :

-1. Set-union : The result of union operation is denoted by the symbol ∪ .
+The result of the union operation is denoted by the symbol ∪ .

-Example: X ∪ Y (where X and Y are two compatible relations) which is a relation that includes all tuples that are either in X or in both X and Y. Duplicate tuples would be eliminated by using set union.
+Example: X ∪ Y (where X and Y are two compatible relations) which is a relation that includes all tuples that are either in X or in both X and Y. A set union eliminates duplicate tuples.

-2. Set-intersection : The result of intersection operation denoted by ∩.
-It is an operation that include all tuples that are in both X and Y.
+The result of intersection operation is denoted by ∩.
+It is an operation that includes all tuples that are in both X and Y.